Facebook News Feed Algorithm History

 Facebook Updates User Preferences on See First

-Facebook is keenly aware that their News Feed algorithm isn’t perfect.
+Facebook is keenly aware that its News Feed algorithm isn’t perfect.
 In an attempt to give users more control over who appears atop their News Feeds, Facebook has updated its settings, allowing the user to select who they’d prefer to “See First.”
 This new setting, found under News Feed Preferences, is broken up into four sections: Prioritize Who to See First, Unfollow People to Hide Their Posts, Reconnect with People You Unfollowed, and Discover New Pages.
 These new sections allow the user to easily select who should and should not get priority in their News Feed.

 Expanded Criteria for Video Rankings